Summary Statistics and Insights

 This is where descriptive statistics begin to support insight.

-Median Table by Species
+Median table by species

 Means are useful, but medians can provide a more robust summary when you want a center less influenced by unusual values.